Donna Cooper, Executive Director

 David Loeb, Policy Research

-David’s work focuses on research around issues and policies affecting the region’s children.
+David’s focus is research on issues and policies affecting the region’s children.
 He returned to PCCY in 2016 after serving here as an AmeriCorps VISTA a year prior.
 During that time he worked on the Read by 4th campaign, a project he continued at the Free Library of Philadelphia until his return.
 David graduated with a B.A. from Temple University in 2014.
 To reach David by phone, call 215-563-5848 x13

 Colleen McCauley, Health Policy Director